wqking/jincu/doc/tween.md

 # Tweening library

-In Jincu, the tweening library from (my cpgf library)[https://github.com/cpgf/cpgf] is converted from C++ to JavaScript.
+In Jincu, the tweening library from [my cpgf library](https://github.com/cpgf/cpgf) is converted from C++ to JavaScript.
 Tween is a power technique to make great animation.

+You may also read the [C++ tween library document here](http://www.cpgf.org/document/cpgf-tween-library.html).

 ## Main features